Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 Although it may seem like a lot of work and many steps - it’s actually quite easy to make homemade spanakopita from scratch.
 And it comes together pretty quickly.
 Here are the basic steps:

-• make filling while dough rests by pan frying the leeks, onions and spinach until softened - set aside to cool completely before adding the rest of the filling ingredients
+2. MAKE FILLING: make filling while dough rests by pan frying the leeks, onions and spinach until softened - set aside to cool completely before adding the rest of the filling ingredients

-• separate dough into 8 portions rolling each into balls
+3. CUT & SHAPE DOUGH BALLS: roll dough into a log and cut dough into 8 portions rolling each into balls

-• preheat oven then roll out the first stack (5 stack dough) out thin 2-3 inches wider than the pan you are baking your pie in then transfer It to baking pan leaving overhang over edges of pan
+5. ROLL OUT FIRST LAYER OF PHYLLO DOUGH: preheat oven then roll out the first stack (5 stack dough) out thin 2-3 inches wider than the pan you are baking your pie in then transfer It to baking pan leaving overhang over edges of pan

-• roll out the top layer (3 stack dough)
+6. ROLL OUT SECOND LAYER OF PHYLLO DOUGH: roll out the top layer (3 stack dough)

-• place top layer over filling then roll up the overhanging edges, drizzle with oil/butter mixture, score top of pita and bake until golden.
+8. ADD TOP LAYER OF PHYLLO: Place top layer over filling then roll up the bottom layers overhanging edges, drizzle with oil/butter mixture,

 Traditional Homemade Spanakopita